 As I mentioned earlier, we’re proud of what we accomplished with this upgrade, but the real story here is the framework that enabled our success.
 Pythian’s service delivery model is ideal for these sorts of complex upgrades and migrations.
 We are built to provide:

-- World-class talent: highly-skilled DBAs with a wealth of experience on a variety of platforms and architectures, who can quickly grasp the nuances of your systems and get to work on an approach that fits your needs
+- World-class talent: We have highly-skilled DBAs with a wealth of experience on a variety of platforms and architectures, who can quickly grasp the nuances of your systems and get to work on an approach that fits your needs.

 - Tight communications with the client throughout planning and execution.
 We are not a simple “work comes over the wall, and we toss it back completed” organization.
 No matter how good we are, no project of this magnitude can succeed without clear communication with the people who know the business processes, functional requirements, and external technical dependencies of the systems that we’re upgrading.

-If you have an Oracle Applications upgrade project looming on the horizon, and you’d like access to top-flight, globe-spanning talent to help you execute that upgrade, please reach out to Pythian, and let’s see how we can help you out.
+If you have an Oracle Applications upgrade project looming on the horizon and you’d like access to top-flight, globe-spanning talent to help you execute that upgrade, please reach out to Pythian, and we’ll see how we can help you out.